OmarDuran/nfempy/examples/dev_notes.md

 Approximation spaces of dimension d are created on each cell.
 The presecen of a operator, pde or variational restriction is associated with physical tags.

+# Finite element conformity

+For the sake of simplicity only L2-, H1- and Hdiv-conformal approximation spaces are built on a given material set identified with physical tags.

+* Example with H1-conformal scalar laplace

-# DoF mappigns
+## DoF mappigns

-The construction of a [robuts strategy](https://dl.acm.org/doi/10.1145/3524456) for dof mappings is followed here
+The construction of a [robuts strategy](https://dl.acm.org/doi/10.1145/3524456) for dof mappings is followed here.
+However for getting a report closed we only focuse on simplexes of second order.

 # Linear solver
  linear solver are :

 	1. python available solvers
 	2. pypardiso
-	3. petsc4py
+	3. petsc4py: consider scipy sparse matrix converted to petsc format

 # Benchmarks